isomerpages/moe-eunoiajc/news/2023/_posts/2023-03-26-post-Class of 2022 – Vol 4.md

 ![Angelica Koh](/images/2022%20Angelica%20Koh.jpg)
 ### Emylia Audreyna

-**Emylia Audreyna (21-O1)** was part of the MOE Humanities Scholarship Programme (HSP) and also Eunoia’s first Malay Language and Literature (MLL) student.
+**Emylia Audreyna Binti Shaiful Anuar (21-O1)** was part of the MOE Humanities Scholarship Programme (HSP) and also Eunoia’s first Malay Language and Literature (MLL) student.
 She sought to apply the perspective taking and content she learned in a real-world setting, participating in events like the MOE Pre-University Seminar and Singapore Model United Nations.
 A member of the Student Council and GLIDE (Growing Leaders with Initiative, Dedication and Empathy), Emylia lived out Beautiful Thinking, Goodwill to All in the way she used her talents to help those around her.

 ###### HOW DO YOU FEEL ABOUT YOUR RESULTS AND WHY?
 WHAT ARE YOU GRATEFUL FOR?